croservices/cro-webapp/README.md

 ### Template language

-The template language is designed to feel natural to Perl 6 developers, taking syntactic and semantic inspriration from Perl 6.
+The template language is designed to feel natural to Perl 6 developers, taking syntactic and semantic inspiration from Perl 6.

 #### Generalities